 The first time I got an Ohio fishing license, I turned it over and saw a warning for pregnant women.
-It concerned how many servings of fish they were allowed to eat from Ohio waterways.
+It had to do with how many servings of fish they were allowed to eat from Ohio waterways.
 I always thought fish was a wonder food, so this shocked me.
 Call me sheltered.
 Anyway, mercury gets into the air through industrial emissions, then it gets into the water, goes to the bottom of the food chain, and you know the rest…little fish get eaten by bigger fish, all the while passing the mercury upwards in more concentrated form.
 Apparently this heavy metal bonds with the tissue of the fish, and of course, those bigger fish end up on our dinner plates.

 There are also concerns about fish-farmed Talapia, because some of the growers are allegedly feeding them pig and chicken feces.
 It’s less threatening than mercury, but more disgusting.
 At any rate, the pollutant is in the water and that’s what the fish ingest.

 You could say human culture is the water in which we swim.
 Every culture has pollutants present that we assimilate and metabolize while mostly unaware of it.
 You never know it’s there until you’re reading the Scriptures where God says something or commands something, and you have a negative visceral reaction toward it.
 Thus you become aware that due to the water you’ve been swimming in, certain toxins have built up in your system against the truth.
 Something has attached itself to your heart and bonded with you at levels you were hardly even aware of.
 This is a problem.

 The church should shine to reveal our union, our oneness with Christ.
 But because we’ve passively accepted a lot of other elements into our hearts, we need help knowing what they are, and separating them from us.